watsonx.ai for SOAR Analysts

 Python Environment

-This app runs on Python 3.12.
+Python 3.11, and 3.12 are officially supported.
+When deployed as an app, the app runs on Python 3.11.
 Additional package dependencies may exist for each of these packages:

 • resilient-circuits>=51.0.2.0.0